iAbrar/linux-server/README.md

 ### Prepare to deploy your project:
 1. Configure the local timezone to UTC:

   `sudo dpkg-reconfigure tzdata`

    - Hit none above, then UTC.

+2. Install and configure Apache to serve a Python mod_wsgi application:

 1. move clone directory to `/var/www/catalog/catalog/`